top of page

 Early Career Operating Grants

 to larger projects, helping them to become more competitive in the search for funding.
-The Foundation awards multiple $40,000 grants to researchers each year.

 The granting process is adjudicated each year by a diverse and experienced Research Committee.
 Committee members are highly respected volunteers with decades of research experience.
 All applicants receive a short, written assessment and a score, thus providing feedback to those who are unsuccessful to assist them in improving their chances of being awarded future grants.
 If no grants meet the minimum score in a given year, no grant may be awarded.